The ceiling came down, so it’s time to inspect the whole building. (ESS Part 2)

 I think it is very likely that there are basically two groups in the conservative church (or call it the complementarian camp, if you prefer).
 I know it’s oversimplifying to say just ‘two’ kinds, but for the sake of my argument, I’m going to put it that way for the moment.

-The first kind is people like Carl Trueman, Liam Goligher and other complementarians who are smelling a rat in the ERAS doctrine as propounded by Grudem and Ware.
+The first kind is people like Carl Trueman, Liam Goligher and other complementarians who are smelling a rat in the ESS doctrine as propounded by Grudem and Ware.
 The second kind is Bruce Ware, Waye Grudem, Owen Strachan and people like them.

 The second kind, the second group, is resisting according full respect to women because they want to maintain male privilege and all the perks that it brings them.
 They have actually been pushing an agenda of male authority for selfish personal reasons, and it’s ugly.
 They are often tacitly or actively being witting allies of domestic abusers, child abusers, spiritual abusers.
 They may pretend they aren’t, but they know in their hearts what they’re doing.
 And it’s ugly.
 Some, or many, of the people in this camp are abusers themselves: wife abusers, child abusers, wolves in sheep’s clothing devouring the sheep.